Academic Dishonesty Policy

 A student may appeal a decision in an academic dishonesty case only when (1) there is new evidence available or (2) when the procedures described above were not followed properly.
 An appeal must be submitted within five business days of receiving the Provost’s letter of notice by emailing an academic grievance form to the Office of the Provost requesting an appeals hearing.

 The Academic Dishonesty Committee will hear the appeal within ten business days of receipt of the request for appeal.
 The appeal process will include (1) review of all materials in the academic integrity report and (2) consideration of new details presented at the appeal meeting itself.
 The Academic Dishonesty Committee review will be facilitated by the Assistant Vice President for Academic Success and can be held virtually or in person.
 The voting members of the Academic Dishonesty Committee will include two faculty representatives from each college and four academic affairs staff.
-The student may choose to have a faculty or staff member present as an observer.
+The student may choose to have a support person present at the hearing but this person may not speak on their behalf.
 The student and the instructor will each present their version of events.